What Does Resentment Mean For Your Relationship? Therapy And Mental Health Tips

 What does resentment do to a person?

 Resentment may harm relationships and cause emotional distress for an individual.
-It can lead to negative emotions or feelings of contempt toward someone.
+It can lead to negative emotions or feelings of contempt toward your partner.
 If you resent something or someone, it usually means that you haven't let those feelings go, typically because something bothered you but wasn't addressed.
 Often, resentment occurs when we either don't bring up something that bothered us or try to discuss the situation but are rebuffed.

 Healthy communication can be effective in preventing issues and working through feelings of resentment.
 To improve a relationship, whether a romantic partnership or an interpersonal relationship of any other kind, it can be important to work through and talk about anything impacting the relationship and your feelings toward the other person.
 However, to effectively work through an issue, both individuals will need to be willing to talk about it and, possibly, be vulnerable in some capacity, which can be hard for some individuals.
+Overcoming this fear is essential for fostering trust.

 What are some examples of resentment?